muratk3n/thirdwave/en/tweets/2019/week37.md

 ---

 And you had the queen sign that thing..
-This is what I am talking abt delegitimation effect.
+This is what I am talking abt with delegitimation effect.
 End this charade NOW!

 "Brexit in chaos after court rules PM's suspension of parliament was unlawful"